-The Lyrids, which peak during late April, are one of the oldest known meteor showers: Lyrids have been observed for 2,700 years.
-(The first recorded sighting of a Lyrid meteor shower goes back to 687 BC by the Chinese.)
+The Lyrids meteor shower, which peaks during late April, is one of the oldest known meteor showers.
+The Lyrids have been observed for 2,700 years.
+The first recorded sighting of a Lyrid meteor shower goes back to 687 BC by the Chinese.

 Lyrids frequently leave glowing dust trains behind them as they streak through the Earth's atmosphere.
 These trains can be observable for several seconds.

 The Lyrids are best viewed in the Northern Hemisphere during the dark hours (after moonset and before dawn).
-Find an area well away from city or street lights.
-Come prepared with a sleeping bag, blanket or lawn chair.
+Find an area well away from city lights or street lights.
+Come prepared with a sleeping bag, blanket, or lawn chair.
 Lie flat on your back with your feet facing east and look up, taking in as much of the sky as possible.
 After about 30 minutes in the dark, your eyes will adapt and you will begin to see meteors.
-Be patient—the show will last until dawn, so you have plenty of time to catch a glimpse.
+Be patient – the show will last until dawn, so you have plenty of time to catch a glimpse.

 Where Do Meteors Come From?

-Their radiant—the point in the sky from which the Lyrids appear to come from—is the constellation Lyra, the harp.
-Lyrids appear to particularly radiate out from the star Vega—Vega is the brightest star within this constellation.
+Their radiant – the point in the sky from which the Lyrids appear to come – is the constellation Lyra, the harp.
+Lyrids appear to particularly radiate out from the star Vega, the brightest star in this constellation.
 (Helpful Hint: Vega is one of the brightest stars in the night sky and is easy to spot in even light-polluted areas.)
 The constellation of Lyra is also where we get the name for the shower: Lyrids.

 Note: The constellation for which a meteor shower is named only serves to aid viewers in determining which shower they are viewing on a given night.
 The constellation is not the source of the meteors.